bemeurer/bemeurer.github.io/_posts/2017-10-30-spinozas-ethics.md

 > which is absolutely infinite, contains in its essence whatever expresses
 > reality, and involves no negation.

 Here I am partial to assume a slight mistake on Spinoza's part, for if a substance were to be *composed* of attributes, then it couldn't be conceived through itself and independently of any other conception, it would depend on the conception of its attributes.
-We will assume he meant that God is such that, if we consider the
+We will assume he meant that God is such that any given attribute {%katex%}a{%endkatex%} we pick, God can be seen through its light

 #### VII.
 Freedom